 When a fire occurs on a vessel, there is no fire department to call.
 The crew is responsible for fighting the fire.
-While crew members must receive fire training, their numbers are often limited and, quite frankly, they are mariners, not firefighters.
+On a vessel this size, their numbers are limited, they are mariners, not firefighters.

-With so much at stake—lives of the crew and the vessel—having a system in place that can rapidly and effectively suppress a fire in the engine space is incredibly important.
-The Stat-X® total flooding aerosol system is an ideal and proven fire suppression application to protect marine engine spaces.
+With so much at stake—lives of the crew, guests, and the vessel—having a system on a small marine vessel that can rapidly and effectively suppress a fire in the enclosed engine space is incredibly important.
+The Stat-X® total flooding aerosol system is an ideal and proven fire suppression system to protect marine engine spaces.

-The compact units are easily installed in locations where, in the tight confines of the engine room, they are out of the way.
-The Stat-X system can be connected to a fire detection system for activation, or the units themselves can be specified to activate at a pre-set temperature.
+The compact units are easily installed in locations where, in the tight spaces of the engine room, they are out of the way.
+The Stat-X electrically operated generators can be connected to a fire detection system for activation, or the thermally operated units themselves can be specified to activate at a pre-determined temperature.